apache/streampipes-website/docs/01_overview.md

   steps={[
     {
       title: 'Connect industrial and software sources',
-      body: 'Use adapters to bring machine data, broker data, file-based data, and other source events into the platform.', },
+      body: 'Use adapters to bring machine data, broker data, and other source events into the platform.', },
     {
       title: 'Refine and govern event structures',